Commercial and Residential Glass Installer and Manufacturer Resource

 Creating an eye-catching aesthetic with commercial glass doesn’t have to involve extensive design or expensive custom-made pieces.

-Muntins are one of the simplest ways to add character and enhance the appearance of a commercial glass door or window.
+In commercial glass design, muntins are one of the simplest ways to add character and enhance the appearance – the subtle difference is that turn ordinary glass into a focal point.

-Let’s start with what muntins aren’t.
-First, muntins are not a cut of meat from sheep.
+So what is a muntin?
+Muntins are not a cut of meat from sheep.

 They’re also not to be confused with mullions, which are the dividing bars between two separate window units.

-Dating back to 17th-century Greece, muntins allowed tradesmen to easily create glass windows.
+Dating back to 17th-century Greece, these window grid styles allowed tradesmen to easily create glass windows.

 What Greek craftsmen lacked in technology, they made up for with ingenuity.
 Unable to fabricate large panes of glass for sashes, the Greeks instead made windows by creating a wooden gridwork and filling the empty spaces -- or lights -- with glass.
-This window fabrication technique spread across Europe with several window grid styles, such as diamond and archtop, becoming common sights in buildings.
+This window fabrication technique spread across Europe, and several window grid styles, such as diamond and archtop, became common sights in buildings.

-As manufacturing techniques evolved to manufacture large panels of glass sheets during the next two centuries, window muntins eventually became an aesthetic element for both windows and doors.
+As manufacturing techniques evolved to make large glass sheets during the next two centuries, window grid styles eventually became an aesthetic element for both windows and doors.

 Are muntins a good fit for your project?